decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-12-19-cc-under-harsh-ps.md

 ### Epilogue

 Should we design protocols in Partial Synchrony or in Harsh Partial Synchrony?
-Perhaps like many other cases in distributed systems, there is a model that is a middle ground between the two that captures practical scenarios better.
+Perhaps, as in many other cases in distributed systems, there is a model that sits between the two and better captures practical deployments.
+Regardless, it seems important to be explicit about which synchrony assumptions you use, since these assumptions have direct implications for communication complexity under recovery.

 Your thoughts/comments on [X]().